cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 The default maximum clock offset value is 500 ms. CockroachDB enforces the maximum offset with a specially designed clock skew detection mechanism built into the intra node communication protocol.
 CockroachDB nodes periodically exchange clock signals and computing offsets.
 If a CockroachDB node detects a drift of over 80% of the maximum offset (e.g. 400 ms, assuming the default maximum offset value) vs. half of other nodes, it spontaneously shuts down the node to guarantee database read consistency.

-In principle, an increase the maximum offset may have an adverse effect on user workload performance as it increases the probability of uncertainty retries.
+In principle, an increase in the maximum offset may have an adverse effect on user workload performance as it increases the probability of uncertainty retries.
 In most cases, retries are handled [automatically](https://www.cockroachlabs.com/docs/stable/transactions#automatic-retries) on the server side, yet in some cases the application may receive [retry errors](https://www.cockroachlabs.com/docs/stable/transaction-retry-error-reference.html#error-reference) and the transaction must be  retried  on the [client side](https://www.cockroachlabs.com/docs/stable/transactions#client-side-intervention).
 A decrease generally has a positive impact.

 >  👉  If the current Cockroach Labs clock management guidance is followed, it is generally safe to reduce the maximum offset to 250 ms from its default value.
 This default can be explicitly overwritten with the *--max-offset* flag in the node start command.